-We, and certain of our directors and executive officers, have agreed with the underwriters that, subject to limited exceptions, for a period of 60 days after the date of this prospectus supplement, neither we nor such directors and executive officers will offer, sell, contract to sell, hedge or otherwise dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exchangeable for shares of our common stock without the prior written consent of UBS Securities LLC, Bear, Stearns
+We, and certain of our directors and executive officers, have agreed with the underwriters that, subject to limited exceptions, for a period of 60 days after the date of this prospectus supplement, neither we nor such directors and executive officers will offer, sell, contract to sell, hedge or otherwise dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exchangeable for shares of our common stock without the prior written consent of Morgan Stanley & Co.
+Incorporated and Deutsche Bank Securities Inc. At any time and without public notice, Morgan Stanley & Co.
+Incorporated and Deutsche Bank Securities Inc. may in their discretion release all or some of the securities subject to these restrictions.